yadage/packtivity/README.md

 ## Packtivity in Yadage

-This package is used by https://github.com/lukasheinrich/yadage to execute the individual steps of yadage workflows.
+This package is used by [`yadage`](https://github.com/yadage/yadage) to execute the individual steps of yadage workflows.

 ## Example Packtivity spec

 This packtivity spec is part of a number of yadage workflow and runs the Delphes detector simulation on a HepMC file and outputs events in the LHCO and ROOT file formats.
-This packtivity is (stored in a public location)[https://github.com/lukasheinrich/yadage-workflows/blob/master/phenochain/delphes.yml] from which it can be later retrieved:
+This packtivity is [stored in a public location](https://github.com/lukasheinrich/yadage-workflows/blob/8422d9fe8e21f709243cbb47b5adb66f2e432e51/phenochain/delphes.yml) from which it can be later retrieved:

     process:
       process_type: 'string-interpolated-cmd'